hujinglin/includes-loader/README.md

 # includes-loader

-A webpack loader for any text file, and support nested includes with flexible options
+A webpack loader for any text file, which supports nested includes with flexible options

 ## Installation